December 2022 Twitter suspensions: Background

-Business magnate Elon Musk purchased the social media company Twitter for $44 billion on October 27, 2022, following a lengthy process that began when Musk made the initial purchase offer on April 14, 2022, then later rescinded the deal after it was accepted.
-The company sued Musk to compel him to honor his offer, and although Musk had intended to fight in court, he reversed course.
+Business magnate Elon Musk purchased the social media company Twitter for $44 billion on October 27, 2022, after a lengthy process that began when Musk made the initial purchase offer on April 14, 2022, then later rescinded the deal after it was accepted.
+The company sued Musk to compel him to honor his offer, and although Musk had announced his intent to fight in court, he reversed course.
 Upon acquiring Twitter, Musk fired several top executives, fired half of the workforce, and proposed changes to the platform, such as removal of spambots and open-sourcing Twitter's algorithms.

-One of Musk's primary pledges upon acquiring Twitter was promoting free speech.
+One of Musk's primary pledges upon acquiring Twitter was promoting free speech, something he has been criticized for failing to do since.
 He was previously concerned that Twitter was censoring conservative viewpoints, and said the platform would allow all legal speech.
 He has described himself as a "free speech absolutist".
-Acting on this conviction, Musk then restored several accounts that were permanently suspended before his purchase, including former U.S. President Donald Trump, whose account @realDonaldTrump had been suspended for tweets that allegedly helped incite the January 6 United States Capitol attack.
+Acting on this conviction, Musk then restored several accounts that were permanently suspended before his purchase, including Donald Trump, whose account @realDonaldTrump had been suspended for tweets that allegedly helped incite the January 6 United States Capitol attack.

 Before the Twitter account suspensions of December 14 and 15, 2022, Musk shared concerns about the accounts that tracked his jet.
-Specifically, he criticized the Internet bot account @ElonJet, which used publicly-available flight data to track trips taken by Musk's private plane.
+Specifically, he criticized the Internet bot account @ElonJet, which used publicly available flight data to track trips taken by Musk's private plane.
 The account, which was started by a college student named Jack Sweeney, had more than 500,000 followers as of December 2022.
 Sweeney also ran a version of the bot on the social networking platform Instagram.
-In January 2022, before Musk had purchased Twitter, he privately offered Sweeney $5,000 to delete the account.
+In January 2022, before Musk purchased Twitter, he privately offered Sweeney $5,000 to delete the account.
 Sweeney rejected the offer and asked for $50,000, to which Musk did not agree.
-After Musk purchased Twitter, Sweeney cited screenshots provided by a Twitter employee, indicating the company limited the reach of the @ElonJet account, though he said those restrictions were later removed.
-In November 2022, Musk publicly stated that he would not ban @ElonJet, despite claiming the account "is a direct personal safety risk", because of his "commitment to free speech".
+After Musk purchased Twitter, Sweeney cited screenshots provided by a Twitter employee indicating the company limited the reach of the @ElonJet account, though he said those restrictions were later removed.
+In November 2022, Musk publicly said he would not ban @ElonJet, despite claiming the account "is a direct personal safety risk", because of his "commitment to free speech".